Social Work Scholarship Opportunities

 Provides a listing of scholarships, contests, awards, fellowships and grants available to social work students.

-Undergraduate, Graduate, or Doctoral level students who are members of the NABSW are eligible to apply.
+Undergraduate, Graduate, or Doctoral level students who are members of the NABSW are eligible to apply for scholarships.

 Current Campaign - Sustainable lending library

 The Department of Social Work has developed Sustainable Textbook Lending Library that facilitates access to educational materials/resources throughout social work students’ educational career.
 The library operates through the department and provides a lending service of essential educational materials to our students.

 - Students consistently rely on textbooks available through limited physical reserves at the library.